Special bodies: European Research Infrastructure Consortium (ERIC)

 Similarly, a UK VAT registered business may zero rate a taxable supply of goods or services to an ERIC that is hosted by another EU member State.
 The ERIC must provide the business with a certificate of exemption prior to the supply taking place, for example at the time to order.
 The certificate of exemption should be retained by the business as evidence of making a VAT free supply.

 The goods must be dispatched by the supplier directly to the official address of the ERIC in the other EU member State.
-Evidence of the goods dispatch should be held by the business.
+Evidence of the dispatch of goods should be held by the supplier.